June NZ Gardening Calendar

-Now we’re getting more rainy days it’s a good opportunity to research ideas and make plans about how you want to improve your outdoor space.
+If you’re considering making a garden improvement, now is a good time to do your research for ideas and planning.
 Don’t be frightened to get professional help from a Landscape Architect if you’ve got a large project in mind.
 Or for the smaller projects consider getting a Landscape Designer or Garden Designer.
 It’s worth getting good advice in the long run.
-We’ve probably all seen those clearly amateur jobs, that are just a waste of time and money and often end up having to be redone.
-Or a beautiful large specimen trees, planted too close to buildings, causing shading and structural damage to paths drives and even the foundations of buildings.
+We’ve probably all seen beautiful large specimen trees, planted too close to buildings, causing shading and structural damage to paths drives and even the foundations of buildings.
 To the point that necessitates brutal pruning or complete removal.
 Often at considerable expense.
+Or those clearly amateur jobs, that are just wasted time and money and often end up having to be redone.

 Once you’ve got the drainage sorted you need to consider the soil structure.
 Does it predominantly consist of sand, loam, or clay?
 Sandy soil has larger soil particles and typically, if you pick up a handful of moist sandy soil and squeeze it in your fingers, it will crumble when you release the pressure.
 While predominantly clay soil is at the other end of the soil particle size spectrum.
 If you pick up a handful of moist clay soil and squeeze it, it will remain in the shape of your hand print.